 - take depositions

 - file legal briefs, and

 Obtaining a patent is a laborious process, yet this step alone is not enough to protect your intellectual property.
 Infringement lawsuits are on the increase, making it more likely that you will have to defend your business against such claims.
 Even if a claim of patent infringement is not legitimate, there are legal costs involved in defending your business.

 It is crucial to understand that once a patent enforcement action has been taken against your business, or your business is in the position of having to enforce its own patent, it is too late to obtain patent insurance.

 The cost of patent insurance begins to look more manageable when you consider that for a small business targeted for patent infringement, a large award could be ruinous.
 From either side—prosecuting or defending against an infringement case—paying for patent insurance is part of the cost of doing business in today's complex business environment.

 If you need help with making patent insurance decisions, or with choosing counsel to represent you in a patent defense or infringement lawsuit, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.